Bayesian method for fitting the low-energy constants in chiral perturbation theory: Discussions and summary

-In conclusion, truncation errors usually can not be ignored in the global fit, and some prior information can improve the fit greatly, even though this information is sometimes not very exact.
-Model C provides a feasible implementation scheme.
-A new set of more reliable $L_i^r$ and $C_i^r$ are fitted by Model C. This model can not only fit LECs in ChPT, but also fit other parameters in the other EFTs and the perturbation theory.
+In conclusion, truncation errors usually cannot be ignored in the global fit, and some prior information can improve the fit greatly, even though this information is sometimes not very exact.
+Model B provides a feasible implementation scheme.
+A new set of more reliable $L_i^r$ and $C_i^r$ are fitted by Model B. This model cannot only fit LECs in ChPT, but also fit other parameters in the other EFTs and the perturbation theory.